charlottejoy/100-days-of-code/log.md

 **Link(s) to work:**
 1. [80s Theme Song Survey](https://codepen.io/charlottejoy/pen/PQOxLw)

+### Day 50-57: Feb 20-27, 2018
+I've been working on the landing page project from Free Code Camp.
+Usng Slack's home page as a model for the layout.
+I finished the requrements early on, but might be taking too long trying to make this layout.
+I hope ths is good practice.

+### Feb 28- I'm sick.
+Not even notepad coding today.
+No brainpower.

+### Day 58: March 1, 2018

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.